 - Facilities and Operations: - Head office at 8 Exhibition St, Melbourne.
-8 Exhibition St is certified as a carbon neutral building. - 77 Southbank Boulevard.
+8 Exhibition St is certified as a carbon neutral building, and Development Victoria occupies 2 floors as a tenant only. - 77 Southbank Boulevard.
 Development Victoria owns and operates this building and occupies one of the five tenancy floors. - Sales Offices - Development Victoria manages a small number of sales offices located at residential developments in metropolitan Melbourne.
-These offices are temporary tenancies.
-FY19-20 sales offices included Alfie at Altona North, LUMA at Sunshine North, and Riverwalk in Werribee (part year).
-The Taylors Lakes sales office was closed at the end of June 2020.
-Development Victoria manage these spaces, but the staff (or tenants) are the responsibility of the Sales Agency. - Offsite Operations - Development Victoria leases a warehouse for Business Continuity Planning (BCP) and storage, located in Lynbrook.
+These offices are temporary tenancies and their operation may fluctuate over the course of a year.
+FY21-22 sales offices included Alfie at Altona North (part year), LUMA at Sunshine North, and Riverwalk in Werribee (part year).
+While Development Victoria manage these spaces, the staff (or tenants) are the responsibility of the contracted Sales Agency. - Offsite Operations - Development Victoria leases a warehouse for Business Continuity Planning (BCP) and storage, located in Lynbrook, Victoria.